Paola-cyber-web/Paola-cyber-web/README.md

 - 👋 Hi, I’m @Paola-cyber-web
-- 👀 I’m interested in becoming a web developer
+- 👀 I’m interested in becoming a web and application developer
 - 🌱 I’m currently starting with learning html and css
 - 💞️ I’m looking to collaborate on fun interesting projects as soon I'll reach the level of skills needed to do so
 - 📫 How to reach me ...(I'll edit this later)